-Using a multi-currency account like the Wise Borderless account, allows you to hold funds and make payments in multiple currencies without the need to open multiple bank accounts overseas.
-It’s basically an online bank account giving you the ability to receive local currencies and have a “local” presence in the US, UK, Eurozone and Australia - which means better exchange rates, faster transactions and generally more convenience.
+Using a multi-currency account like the Wise account, (formerly TransferWise) allows you to hold funds and make payments in multiple currencies without the need to open multiple bank accounts overseas.
+It’s basically an online bank account giving you the ability to receive local currencies and have a “local” presence in countries like US, UK, Eurozone, Canada and Australia - which means better exchange rates, faster transactions and generally more convenience.

-The key advantages of using an account such as The Borderless Account are:
+The key advantages of using an account such as The Wise Account are:

 - Wise is a regulated, reputable, and reliable money transfer and currency exchange provider.